 What projects do you have lined up?

 DS: The most important projects are in the academic sphere.
 Lélia is in charge of the catalogue raisonné for Paul-Émile Pissarro.
 She is also writing a book on the work of her father, Claude.
-And we are going to publish a digital catalogue of the work of three of Camille's other sons.
+And we are going to publish a digital catalog of the work of three of Camille's other sons.